184th TLC Support Battalion "Cansiglio": World War II

 In 1937, the Royal Air Force Paratroopers School in Tarquinia formed a Connections Company.
 In June 1942, the company was renamed 185th Connections Company and assigned to the 185th Infantry Division "Folgore".
 The next month the division was transferred to Libya as reinforcement for Axis forces fighting in the Western Desert campaign.
 In November 1942, the "Folgore" division and its units were destroyed during the Second Battle of El Alamein.

 In 1943, the 184th Connections Company and 184th Engineer Company were formed and assigned to the 184th Infantry Division "Nembo".
 In early June 1943, the "Nembo" division was transferred to Sardinia.
 In the evening of 8 September 1943, the Armistice of Cassibile, which ended hostilities between the Kingdom of Italy and the Anglo-American Allies, was announced by General Dwight D. Eisenhower on Radio Algiers and by Marshal Pietro Badoglio on Italian radio.
 Germany reacted by invading Italy, while the "Nembo" division remained loyal to King Victor Emmanuel III.
 In 1944, the division moved from Sardinia to Southern Italy to join the Italian Co-belligerent Army's Liberation Corps, which fought in the Italian campaign on the allied side.
 On 24 September 1944, the Liberation Corps was disbanded and its units and personnel used to form the combat groups "Folgore" and "Legnano".
 On the same day, the CLXXXIV Mixed Engineer Battalion was formed in Faicchio and assigned to the Combat Group "Folgore".
 The battalion consisted of the 184th Engineer Company, the 184th Connections Company, and the 10th Engineer Company, which was transferred from the 30th Infantry Division "Sabauda".
-Before the battalion was activated the personnel of the 129th Connections Company of the territorial Puglia-Lucania Command was incorporated into the 184th Connections Company.
+Before the battalion was activated the personnel of the 129th Connections Company of the territorial Apulia-Lucania Command was incorporated into the 184th Connections Company.
 The Combat Group "Folgore" was equipped with British materiel and dressed in British uniforms.
 The combat group was assigned to the British XIII Corps and entered the front along the Gothic Line.
 In spring 1945, the battalion distinguished itself in combat along the Santerno river.
 For its conduct during the Italian campaign the battalion was awarded a Bronze Medal of Military Valor.